cdp1337/ARKSurvivalAscended-Linux/README.md

 download and run [server-install-debian12.sh](server-install-debian12.sh) as root or sudo.

+Debian 12 support tested on Digital Ocean, OVHCloud, and Proxmox.

 Quick run (if you trust me, which you of course should not):

 ```bash